- Fantastic Team

 Someone somewhere said that spiders run away from conkers like vampires from garlic.
 However, since this is not a scientifically proven method, you can use it as a distraction for your kids while you’re dealing with the spiders.
 Make them place a couple of conkers on the window sills, in the corners of the rooms, and in front of your house as a protective wall from the arachnids.
 Here is a funny video of kids debunking this myth.

 How to get rid of spiders in the house using chemicals

 Natural remedies will work up to a point, but after that, if you want permanent results, it’s time to bring out the big guns.
+Those would be either a spider pest control professional or store-bought chemicals.
 Here is how to use chemicals to get rid of spiders at home:

 Spray any corners or cracks with a commercial pesticide

 Similar to the diatomaceous earth, spiders need to have direct contact with insecticides in order for them to have any effect.
 That’s why you need to spray the insecticide only to the places where you know a lot of the spiders walk through.
 Always read the label before you use the product as it is a dangerous chemical that could lead to accidental poisoning.

 As for the type of insecticide you should use, slow release kinds and wettable powders are proven to be most useful as opposed to total release foggers, which aren’t as effective.